Predictive Communications for Low-Altitude Networks: Abstract

 \section{Abstract}

-The emergence of dense, mission-driven aerial networks supporting the low-altitude economy presents unique communication challenges, including extreme channel dynamics and severe cross-tier interference.
+The emergence of dense, mission-driven aerial networks supporting the low-altitude economy presents unique communication and security challenges, including extreme channel dynamics and severe cross-tier interference.
 Traditional reactive communication paradigms are ill-suited to these environments, as they fail to leverage the network's inherent predictability.
 This paper introduces {\em predictive communication}, a novel paradigm transforming network management from reactive adaptation to proactive optimization.
 The approach is enabled by fusing predictable mission trajectories with stable, large-scale radio environment models ({\em e.g.}, radio maps).
 Specifically, we present a hierarchical framework that decomposes the predictive cross-layer resource allocation problem into three layers: strategic (routing), tactical (timing), and operational (power).
 This structure aligns decision-making timescales with the accuracy levels and ranges of available predictive information.
-We demonstrate that this foresight-driven framework achieves an order-of-magnitude reduction in cross-tier interference, laying the groundwork for robust and scalable low-altitude communication systems.
+We demonstrate that this foresight-driven framework achieves an order-of-magnitude reduction in cross-tier interference and enables proactive security against threats such as jamming and spoofing, laying the groundwork for efficient, resilient, and secure low-altitude communication systems.